A 'different' Games but Paralympians hope to shine

 Coronavirus travel restrictions have had an impact on the Games, with athletes from Pacific Island nations Samoa, Kiribati, Tonga and Vanuatu unable to travel.

 The news of their absence came days after Afghanistan's two Paralympic athletes were forced to withdraw from the Games because of the situation in the country since the collapse of the government and the return of the Taliban.
-However, as a mark of solidarity, the country's flag will be carried at the opening ceremony by a representative of the Office of the United Nations High Commissioner for Refugees.
+However, as a mark of solidarity, the country's flag will be carried at the opening ceremony by a Games volunteer.

 In addition, a six-strong Refugee team will take part in the Games, including Afghan swimmer Abbas Karimi and the team's first female member, club thrower Alia Issa.